rbpayne/xamarin.forms-collectionview-refresh-glitch/README.md

 ![Refreshing the CollectionView once](screen-recordings/refresh-once.gif)

-## Workaround
+## Workarounds

+### 1. Add Delay

-You can workaround this issue by adding a delay.
-But in a large scale production app I am working on this solution is not feasible because of our Model View View Model (MVVM) architecture.
+Add a delay to the collection refresh.
+However, in a large scale production app this may not be feasible when using the Model View View Model (MVVM) architecture.

 ```c#
 private async void ClearAndReloadRestaurants(object sender, EventArgs e)